bbauska/CSS-Notes4Pros/README.md

 > are at) 0 0 - which is the top-left

   ------------------------------------------------------------------------
-  100%   \- which is bottom-left corner of the box and then       100% 50%
+  100%   &minus; which is bottom-left corner of the box and then       100% 50%
          finally to
   ------ -------------------------------------------------------- --------